cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/validate_openstack.html.md

 <strong>NOTE</strong>: These requirements here, considered as an unordered list, are considered <em>necessary</em> but not <em>sufficient</em> for BOSH to be able to use your OpenStack deployment.
 Put another way: if you cannot perform any one of these items correctly, then BOSH will not work; however, satisfying all these requirements does not necessarily mean BOSH <em>will</em> work.

+In addition to the items on this page, you may want to check out the [troubleshooting](/docs/running/deploying-cf/openstack/troubleshooting.html) page so that you can ensure you don't run into these issues ahead of time.

 ## <a id="api_access"></a>Can access the OpenStack APIs for your instance of OpenStack? ##

 You can verify that you have your OpenStack API credentials and can make API calls.
 Credentials are a combination of your user name, password, and which tenant (or project) your cloud is running under.
 Some providers also require you to set the region.